Materials#

 20

-Glass that has volumetric particulates/imperfections
+Glass with volumetric particulates/imperfections

 one_way_mirror